REACH: Europe's Chemical Regulation Takes Off?

 Gray contributed to the public relations effort opposing REACH in Europe and in the U.S., representing a lobby reflexively opposed to REACH, who denigrates the regulation as having an exorbitant cost of implementation that will result in national economic meltdown for the US.
 Gray is a lawyer, former counsel to George HW Bush, and leader of several think tanks dedicated to privatization and limiting regulation, such as Citizens for a Sound Economy and FreedomWorks.
 He's also rumored heir apparent to R.J.
 Reynolds company and has endowed a professorship of public health law at Harvard's School of Public Health.

-An editorial he wrote in the Wall Street Journal (""Chemical Reaction", September 6, 2006) criticized the legislation and harped on Europe's failure to do "cost-benefit analysis" before deploying REACH.
-Lobbyists often use cost as a reason not to implement environmental regulations.
-However the European Commission refutes cost arguments in an FAQ on its website:
+In an editorial he wrote in the Wall Street Journal, titled (""Chemical Reaction", September 6, 2006), Grey criticized the legislation and harped on Europe's failure to do "cost-benefit analysis" before deploying REACH.
+While cost benefit analysis is of course pertinent, lobbyists often use cost as a reason not to implement environmental regulations.

 Advice in Day-Glo Green

-The European Chemicals Agency (ECHA), based in Helsinki, will manage REACH, and given the scope of the project, it will obviously take a certain amount of time before it is fully operative.
+The European Chemicals Agency (ECHA), based in Helsinki, will manage REACH.
+Given the scope of the project, it will obviously take a certain amount of time before it is fully operative.

-However there is a flurry of activity of all sorts to prepare for REACH.
+Over the past couple of years there has been a flurry of activity to prepare for REACH.
 China's Chamber of Commerce of Metals, Minerals & Chemicals Importer and Exporters (CCCMC) was the first to open an office in Helsinki, where ECHA is located.
 Other countries seem less enthusiastic.
-South Africa "ignores [REACH] at it's peril" says an editorial in Johannesburg's Business Day.
+South Africa steadfastly "ignores [REACH] at it's peril" says an editorial in Johannesburg's Business Day.

 Four chemical companies have sued in UK courts over the interpretation of REACH.
 And a new consulting specialty has bloomed to advise clients on how to deal with REACH.
 Chemical Industries Association (CIA) subsidiary called REACHReady apprises clients about REACH on its day-glo green site, a peculiar soylent green background color not uncommon to industrial sites.